Former Rep. Mike Rogers launches Michigan Senate bid

 “We can do better,” said Rogers.
 “No candidate is better prepared to have an impact on Day 1.
 I’m ready to serve again.”

 “Mike Rogers has devoted his life to serving the people of Michigan and holding communist China accountable.
 Mike is the type of candidate who can perform well with suburban Michiganders and be a strong part of the eventual ticket in Michigan.
-I am pleased to see Mike stepping up to run for the U.S. Senate,” Daines said in a statement.
+I am pleased to see Mike stepping up to run for the U.S. Senate,” Daines said.

 A bid by former Rep. Peter Meijer (R-Mich.) could also be on the horizon.
 He launched an exploratory committee to examine a possible run last week.
 Meijer was one of 10 House Republicans who voted to impeach former President Trump over his actions on Jan.
 6, 2021, and subsequently lost his bid for reelection to the House.